Willus.com Home | Archive | About

 3. Right-click the download and select Show in Finder

 5. Launch the Mac terminal app.
-It's in the Utilities folder, which itself is inside the Applications folder.
+First open the utilities folder, which is in the Applications folder.

 6. Type the three commands shown below in the terminal window: